Operation-Adversarial Scenario Generation: Numerical Experiments

-Moreover, in the cases when $k=0.9$ (or $0.95$), there is an obvious turning point at epoch 10 (or epoch 7) on the curves of $loss_{G1}$, $loss_{G2}$, and $loss_D$, but there is no turning point on the curve of $loss_{G}$.
+Moreover, in the cases when $k=0.9$ (or $0.95$), there is an obvious turning point at epoch 15 (or epoch 7) on the curves of $loss_{G1}$, $loss_{G2}$, and $loss_D$, but there is no turning point on the curve of $loss_{G}$.
 These turning points reflect the changes in the relative influence of the two objective of $G$ during the training process.
-For example, when $k=0.9$, the objective of minimizing $loss_{G2}$ controls the training of $G$ before epoch 10.
+For example, when $k=0.9$, the objective of minimizing $loss_{G2}$ controls the training of $G$ before epoch 15.
 Thus, during this period, $loss_{G2}$ remains at a low level, while $loss_{G1}$ keeps increasing and $loss_{D}$ keeps decreasing because $D$ can recognize generated data better and better.
 After the turning point, the influence of minimizing $loss_{G1}$ exceeds the influence of minimizing $loss_{G2}$, so $loss_{G1}$ starts to decrease and $loss_{G2}$ starts to increase.
-In the cases when $k \le 0.8$, $loss_{G1}$ keeps increasing during the whole training process, which means that the objective of minimizing $loss_{G2}$ is always more influential than minimizing $loss_{G1}$.
+In the cases when $k \le 0.8$, $loss_{G1}$ increases for the whole training process, indicating that minimizing $loss_{G2}$ dominates minimizing $loss_{G1}$.